AnnaLinden/online_store/README.md

 # TS Store Frontend (React + TypeScript + Redux toolkit + Vite)

-This project is a work in progress.
-It's a TypeScript-based store built with React, TypeScript, styled using Shadcn UI, and manages state using Redux Toolkit.
+This project is in progress.
+It's a TypeScript-based store built with React, styled using Shadcn UI, and Redux Toolkit for state management.

 ## Technologies Used